teguhprasetyo03/teguhprasetyo03/README.md

-### Hi there 👋 I'm Teguh Prasetyo Founder & Educator at Kelas Coding
+### Hi there 👋 I'm Teguh Prasetyo as Business Analyst, Teacher & Educator at Kelas Coding

 - 📫 How to reach me: <a target="_blank" href="https://www.linkedin.com/in/teguh-prasetyo-9a9bbb10a/">
   LinkedIn